Mobinshahidi/my-notes/content/docs/ai/cheatsheet/csp-cheatsheet.md

 title: csp cheatsheet
 description: cheatsheet
 ---
-Great — the next concept after MAB (based on your course order) is:

-# CSP — Constraint Satisfaction Problems

-Here is the cheat sheet in the exact format you want, with all math inside `$$ ... $$` and bullet-style like LP & MAB.

--

-# CSP (Constraint Satisfaction Problems) — CHEAT SHEET

 1. CSP defined by:
 	   - variables → $( X_1, X_2, \dots, X_n )$
 	   - domains → possible values for each variable